PREPARING YOUR FILES

-WAV or AIFF format - not MP3
+WAV or AIFF format (not MP3)

-24 bit or higher
+24 bit depth - or higher

-44.1k sample rate or higher
+44.1 kHz sample rate - or higher

-Silent gap at the beginning and end - as shown above
+Silence at the beginning and end

 A lot more can be achieved if the pre-master is a WAV or an AIFF file.

-Your song may sound great in stereo, but how does it sound in mono?
-Have some elements disappeared?
-Playing in mono may highlight some issues that are easily missed in stereo.
+Listen to your song in mono - it may sound great in stereo, but how does it sound in mono?
+Have some elements gone quiet?
+If yes, your song has phase issues.

 When played on systems with only one speaker, mono-compatibility is crucial - make sure your song/mix sounds as you would expect it to in mono.

-Don't forget to switch back to stereo after testing for mono compatibility.
+DON'T FORGET to switch back to stereo after testing for mono compatibility.

-GIVE PLENTY OF HEADROOM
+PLENTY OF HEADROOM

-AVOID USING LIMITERS ON THE MASTER OUTPUT
+AVOID USING LIMITERS IN THE MIX BUS